magnusgp/FakeNewsDetection/reports/README.md

 > *run of our main code at some point that showed ...*
 >
 > Answer:
+> Debugging method was dependent on group member.
+Some just used VS code's python debugger
+> while others used pycharms debugger.
+(NEED MORE)

 --- question 16 fill here ---